-- 18. Notwithstanding regulation 17, candidates possessing alternative qualifications obtained by written examination may also be considered by the Institute for registration for a Master's degree.
-The Institute may require such a candidate to pursue the course for the period of a least one year longer than the minimum period prescribed in the individual course Regulations and/or may prescribe a qualifying examination for such a candidate. - 19.
-An application for registration will also be required to meet any additional entrance requirements specified in the relevant course Regulations. - 20.
-English language and other tests may be prescribed by the Institute.
+Candidates possessing alternative qualifications obtained by written examination may also be considered by The Courtauld for registration for a Master's degree.
+The Courtauld may require such a candidate to pursue the course for the period of a least one year longer than the minimum period prescribed in the individual course Regulations and/or may prescribe a qualifying examination for such a candidate.

+An application for registration will also be required to meet any additional entrance requirements specified in the relevant course Regulations.

+English language and other tests may be prescribed by The Courtauld.